tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 - Transaction Trie
 - Receipts Trie

-To reference a particular Merlke Patricia Trie in a particular block we need to obtain its root hash, as a reference.
+To reference a particular Merkle Patricia Trie in a particular block we need to obtain its root hash, as a reference.
 The following commands are an example of how to obtain the root hashes of the state, transaction and receipt tries in the genesis block (block 0).

 `
 web3.eth.getBlock(0).stateRoot